-Why fly halfway around the world and suffer through jetlag, language barriers and Passport Control for your honeymoon, when there are more than enough places here at home to have some romantic post-wedding R&R?
+Why fly halfway around the world and suffer through jetlag, language barriers, and passport control for your honeymoon, when there are more than enough places here in the States to have some romantic post-wedding R&R?
 After all, with so much glamorous international travel out there (often supported by big marketing dollars), it’s easy to forget that America’s guest ranches still have so much to offer: wind in your hair, a sense of adventure, untamed landscapes, and hearty home cooking.
 Here, a selection of some of the West’s best guest ranches—and why they could be a perfect fit for your honeymoon.

-The Home Ranch, Clark, Colorado
+The Home Ranch in Clark, Colorado

 Located just outside Steamboat Springs, The Home Ranch is the state’s only ranch affiliated with Relais & Chateaux, a global association of individually-owned and operated luxury hotels and restaurants.
 Since opening in 1980, this ranch has been distinguished by its extraordinary scenery and what it calls “Haute Mountain Cuisine.”
 The quality of both its outdoor activities and cuisine make this a top destination in Colorado.

-Lone Mountain Ranch, Big Sky, Montana
+Lone Mountain Ranch in Big Sky, Montana

 Situated on a unique property between Big Sky Resort and Yellowstone National Park, Lone Mountain Ranch has been an important part of Montana’s history for over 100 years, and today is part of the prestigious National Geographic Unique Lodges of the World consortium.
-The ranch’s Montana Honeymoon package is uniquely tailored for each individual couple, and includes a couple’s massage, a private dinner for two, a scenic guided tour in Yellowstone National Park, and accommodation in a cozy, private log cabin.
+The ranch’s Montana Honeymoon package is uniquely tailored for each individual couple and includes a couple’s massage, a private dinner for two, a scenic guided tour in Yellowstone National Park, and accommodation in a cozy, private log cabin.
 Given its proximity to the park, there is no shortage of activities—or ways to unwind afterward—at this luxurious ranch.

-Smith Fork Ranch, Crawford, Colorado
+Smith Fork Ranch in Crawford, Colorado

-With a maximum capacity of just 25 guests, finding plenty of privacy and alone-time at this ranch will not be an issue.
+With a maximum capacity of just 25 guests, finding plenty of privacy and alone-time at The Hideout will not be an issue.
 The landscape is extraordinary—aside from Alaska, it’s the least-populated region in the country—and is a favorite among landscape photographers for the diversity of landscape, which ranges from high desert to alpine pastures and canyons.
 You could spend your entire honeymoon riding horseback here, and never do the same trail (or landscape) twice.

-Triple Creek Ranch, Darby, Montana
+Triple Creek Ranch in Darby, Montana

-Vista Verde, Clark, Colorado
+Vista Verde in Clark, Colorado

 There are a few surprises about Vista Verde that aren’t readily apparent to newcomers, like the fact that the property is surrounded almost entirely by protected national forest, giving unprecedented privacy and access to outdoor activities.
-After a long day of playing in the woods, the surprises continue with a meal prepared by a chef de cuisine who earned his chops in the kitchen at Daniel Boulud’s New York institution Daniel.
+After a long day of playing in the woods, the surprises continue with a meal prepared by a chef de cuisine who earned his chops in the kitchen at Daniel Boulud’s New York institution, Daniel.
 You won’t go hungry here.
-Also, Vista Verde operates year round — giving you the option to followup your summertime honeymoon with a return visit in the winter, when you can ride horses through waist-deep Colorado powder.
+Also, Vista Verde operates year-round, giving you the option to follow up your summertime honeymoon with a return visit in the winter, when you can ride horses through waist-deep Colorado powder.

-Averill’s Flathead Lake Lodge, Bigfork, Montana
+Averill’s Flathead Lake Lodge in Bigfork, Montana